The kilowatt-hour defined, and what it means to you

 "The potential big ticket items in most homes will be anything that heats and cools air space or water," says Mathot.
 "Big energy consumers in a home can be multiple fridges or freezers, heaters, air conditioners, heavy use of dryers and, if applicable, electric hot-water heaters."

-If you have a larger home, particularly one relies on electric heating, you may find yourself paying BC Hydro's Step 2 rate regularly in the winter months.
+If you have a larger home, particularly one relies on electric heating, you may find yourself paying the Step 2 rate regularly in the winter months.
 But if you have a smaller or very efficient home, you may be avoiding the higher rate all or most of the time.

 Below, Mathot shares a few things to keep an eye on in your quest to avoid that Step 2 rate.